MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 ### Finish up

 In this task, you will finish up.
+Open SSMS and ensure you're connected to the local database, AdventureWorksDW2022-DP500.

 1. In SSMS, open the **2-Cleanup.sql** file.